tompos2/rcno-reviews/README.txt

 * Refactored the book description to use a filter
 * Added the post type slug to the custom taxonomy URLS
 * Removed comment rating scripts and styles from posts that are not reviews

+= 1.7.1 =
+* Fixed a bug with CPT slug not taking a pluralized for in some foreign languages